zollman/zollman.github.io/README.md

 Astro Academia is a personal academic website built using Astro, a modern static site generator.
 The website is designed to showcase academic achievements, research papers, blog posts, and a CV.
 It is fast, responsive, and easy to maintain, making it an ideal platform for academics and researchers to present their work.

+## How to use it

+Fork this repository to create your new website starting from this template.

 ## How to Create a CV Using the `cv.ts` File

 The `cv.ts` file located in the `src/data/` directory is used to define the structure and content of your CV.
 This file exports an object containing various sections of your CV, such as education, experience, publications, and more.